Careers360 Logo

 d(y1y2)dx=y2d(dy1dx)y1(dy2dx)y22

-Also chain rule of derivative,
+As the chain rule of derivatives,

 [f(g(x))]=f(g(x))×g(x)

-Hence the derivative of the given function is
+Hence, the derivative of the given function is

 d(xsinnx)dx=sinnxd(dxdx)x(d(sinnx)dx)sin2nx